puppetlabs/puppet-docs/source/puppet/5.5/quick_start_sudo.markdown

 ### Other resources

-For more information about working with Puppet and Sudo Users, check out our [Module of The Week: saz/sudo - Manage sudo configuration](https://puppetlabs.com/blog/module-of-the-week-sazsudo-manage-sudo-configuration) blog post.
+For more information about working with Puppet and Sudo Users, check out our [Module of The Week: saz/sudo - Manage sudo configuration](https://puppet.com/blog/module-of-the-week-sazsudo-manage-sudo-configuration) blog post.

 Puppet offers many opportunities for learning and training, from formal certification courses to guided online lessons.
-We've noted one below; head over to the [learning Puppet page](https://puppetlabs.com/learn) to discover more.
+We've noted one below; head over to the [learning Puppet page](https://puppet.com/learn) to discover more.

-* The Puppet workshop contains a series of self-paced, online lessons that cover a variety of topics on Puppet basics.
-You can sign up at the [learning page](https://puppetlabs.com/learn).
+The Puppet workshop contains a series of self-paced, online lessons that cover a variety of topics on Puppet basics.
+You can sign up at the [learning page](https://learn.puppet.com).
-* Learn about [Managing sudo Privileges](https://puppetlabs.com/learn/managing-sudo-privileges) through this online training workshop.

 ----------